damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 There is a new web hook available that will trigger on all comments.
 You could use this to add additional automations and integrations to GitLab.
-For instance when someone comments on a merge request, you can have it trigger an internal systems or depending on the comment contents run a certain build.
+For instance when someone comments on a merge request, you can have it trigger internal systems or, depending on the comment contents, run a certain build.

 ## Better performance for the Web Editor

-Every new release of GitLab is faster than the previous, but in this release we did something special.
-We replaced the satellites that were used for editing in the web interface.
+Every new release of GitLab is faster than the last, but in this release we did something special.
+Instead of performing code changes via the web interface by cloning the bare repository to a temporary location, committing there, and then pushing the changes back to the bare repository, we now commit your changes directly into the bare repository.
 This has significantly improved the performance of the web editor.

 ## UI Update